-On behalf of the Questar III BOCES Board of Education, it is our pleasure to invite school board members and superintendents from Rensselaer, Columbia and Greene counties to our Annual Meeting on April 5 at our conference center in Castleton.
+On behalf of the Questar III BOCES Board of Education, it is our pleasure to invite school board members and superintendents from Rensselaer, Columbia and Greene counties to our Annual Meeting on April 10 at our conference center in Castleton.

 Questar III holds an Annual Meeting every April to review its tentative budget, in accordance with state law.
-This will be our first in-person meeting since 2019 due to the pandemic.

 This booklet details the estimated operating budget for next school year.
-Our proposed administrative budget is subject to the approval of component school boards on April 25.
+Our proposed administrative budget is subject to the approval of component school boards on April 23.
 Final program and service budgets will depend upon final service requests from component school districts on May 1.
+As you prepare your budget for the 2024-2025 school year, Questar III BOCES stands ready to provide exceptional value, leadership and service through shared services and collaboration.
+We continue to be driven by a mission to "change lives, realize dreams and do together what cannot be done alone."